Step-by-Step Process of Manufacturing Dietary Supplements

 After determining that the mix is uniform, the next step is to ensure that each tablet and capsule has the correct weight in order to verify its nutrient potency.
 This is known as “content uniformity.”
 While capsules are being filled or tablets are being punched during the manufacturing process, their weight is regularly spot tested.
 In addition, to capturing weight uniformity data, additional data regarding thickness and hardness is also recorded.
 For both capsules and tablets, content uniformity is charted to ensure results within the specified range.
 If for any reason, there is an unacceptable variation from the product specifications for content uniformity (weight, thickness, density), those capsules or tablets are rejected.

-Dissolution testing is a process whereby the capsule or tablet falls is put into temperature-controlled water and the then agitated (moved around in a small container) to similar the muscular action of digestion.
-If the tablets/capsules dissolve within 45 minutes in water, it is reasonable to believe that it will likewise dissolve in the human digestive track, and its component nutrients will be ready for absorption.
+Dissolution testing is a process whereby the capsule or tablet falls is put into temperature-controlled water and then agitated (moved around in a small container) to similar the muscular action of digestion.
+If the tablets/capsules dissolve within 45 minutes in water, it is reasonable to believe that it will likewise dissolve in the human digestive tract, and its component nutrients will be ready for absorption.

 If expiration dates appear on the label of a product, then stability testing must be conducted.
 Stability testing helps identify which nutrients are most vulnerable to damage and to what degree potency is affected.
 By accounting for such variables as specific ingredients, dosage form, packaging and storage conditions, it can determine how much of an increase in the potency for a given nutrient is needed to compensate for potency losses over time.
 There are two types of stability testing: 1) accelerated stability, and 2) ambient stability.